nevinsch/Bouncing-Ball/README.md

 ## Installation

-As long as the two files are in the same directory, it should be plug and play.
+As long as the two files are in the same directory and the appropriate libraries are provided, it should be plug and play.

 ## Usage

-This project can be expanded upon with computer graphics.
+This project can be expanded upon with computer graphics and tinkering with the parameters.

 ## Support